Mertumul/C-sharp-Basics/README.md

 # C-sharp-Learning
-This is my C# learning journay this is where i put the exercises i wrote while learning c#
+This is my C# learning journay.
+This is where i put the exercises i wrote while learning c#